 1. What is Immerse?

 Immerse: The Reading Bible is a six-volume Bible intentionally designed to provide the best reading experience possible.
 The text is laid out in a single-column setting, without verses, just as you’re used to reading in any book.
-The Covenant Church community will be reading the Beginnings volume to take us through the entire Pentateuch (first five books of the Bible) in just eight weeks.
+The Covenant Church community will be reading the Kingdoms volume.

 2. Who is Immerse for?